crowdin/mobile-sdk-android/README.md

 - From Jitpack

-   Add it in your root build.gradle at the end of repositories:
+   Add this to your root `build.gradle` at the end of repositories:

    ```groovy
    allprojects {